 • Along with colleagues from the University of Sydney, Macquarie University and UNSW, Geraldine’s current projects involve physical and social health improvements from increased play opportunity in the early years of life (Sydney Playground Project).

 • Her recent work with dieticians from the Royal Children’s Hospital involved a Needs Analysis of the Health (nutrition and physical activity needs) of children 0 to 8 years – this project involved over 400 families from two socially disadvantaged areas in Victoria

 • Geraldine is part of a number of projects looking at the bone-related responses to physical activity in the first two decades of life.

-• She is a member of the Victorian State Government’s Sporting Injury Prevention Task Force and has collaborated with the Australian Rugby Union about junior sporting pathways for the past 10 years.
+• She was recently a member of the Victorian State Government’s Sporting Injury Prevention Task Force and has collaborated with the Australian Rugby Union about junior sporting pathways for the past 10 years.

 Main area of expertise

 Pediatric Exercise Science